asimpletune/craigslist-roommate-ad/ad.md

 Ask for Jared's address
 Ask for Jared's birthday
 Ask for Jared's name pronunciation

+### Mickey
+Mickey likes frisbees, robots, and long walks on the beach by our house.

+### Reno
+Reno, full time agent of Goldman Sachs, however secretly undercover to bring down the system.
+Builds drones while riding motorcycles, and has been occasionally known to breath fire.
+Also likes to chill.

 ### birds
 There're some birds living in the backyard.
 You have to be cool with them.